NCTEAR 2026 Conference

 - 100-150 word abstract

-- Empirical research: question(s) or purpose(s); methodology; theoretical framework; findings; and a brief discussion of the central questions, tensions, and/or uncertainties explored in the presentation.
+- For empirical research: question(s) or purpose(s), methodology, theoretical framework, findings, and a brief discussion of the central questions, tensions, and/or uncertainties explored.

-A symposium consists of a series of 3 presentations plus a chair (and discussant if desired).
-The presentations must be clearly related (e.g., address a topic from different perspectives, report different aspects of a larger study, etc.) and focus on generative discussion that can advance action in literacy research for social change.
-In particular, we encourage symposia proposals that explore compelling questions, tensions, and uncertainties in ways that are interactive and foster dialogue among presenters and attendees.
+A symposium includes a series of three presentations plus a chair (and discussant if desired).
+The presentations should be related (e.g., addressing a topic from multiple perspectives or reporting different aspects of a larger study) and aim to foster interactive, generative discussion that advances social change in literacy research.
+We especially welcome symposia proposals that explore questions, tensions, and uncertainties in ways that promote dialogue among presenters and attendees.

 Proposals for a symposium should include: